fergbrain/gluetun-services-updater/README.md

       QBITTORRENT_URL: http://172.18.0.1:8080
     env_file:
       - .env # Contains QBITTORRENT_PASSWORD
+    volumes:
+      - ./data:/data  # Mount the data directory to persist cookies
     networks:
       - custom-network # Must be the same as gluetun and qBittorrent